hutomadotAI/Examples/WebHooks/README.md

 The second is the **variablesMap** attribute.
 This contains a dictionary of entity variables that your intent has captured, with some extra information.
 It will tell you the:
 **value** - The current value held by the variable.
 **mandatory** - Whether this variable was mandatory.
-**entityKeys** - The possible values that this variable could have, including the current value.
+**entity_keys** - The possible values that this variable could have, including the current value.
 **prompts** - The prompts used to ascertain this value.
 **times_prompted** - The number of times the user was prompted to capture the value.
 **max_prompts** - The maximum number of times to prompt the user.